 There is volatility and risk involved in buying both crypto and stocks.
 Both assets can go up or down in value, and it’s nearly impossible to time the market to know exactly the best time to buy or sell.

-While the stock market has a well-earned reputation for volatility, the broader market has tended to go up over the course of decades.
-Since public stocks must publicly report on their finances, investors have access to several sources of information to make decisions about purchasing those securities.
+While the stock market has a well-earned reputation for volatility, the broader market has tended to go up over the course of decades, with an average total return of about 10%.
+Since past performance is no guarantee of future returns, and public stocks must publicly report on their finances, investors have access to several sources of information to make decisions about purchasing those securities.

-On the other hand, cryptocurrency is more likely to undergo sudden, drastic changes in value, sometimes without warning, leaving some to particularly wonder why Bitcoin can be so volatile.
-That can lead to potentially huge wins for crypto traders, but it can also create large losses in a very short period of time.
-More than 1,600 forms of crypto have even vanished altogether.
+On the other hand, cryptocurrency is more likely to undergo sudden, drastic changes in value, sometimes without warning, leaving some to particularly wonder why crypto can be so volatile.
+Those swings can lead to potentially huge wins for crypto traders, but it can also create large losses in a very short period of time.
+More than 1,600 forms of crypto have vanished altogether in recent years.
 While it is possible for public companies to go bankrupt, they’re far less likely to lose all of their value than most cryptocurrencies are.

 5. Trading Costs

-Every time an investor buys or sells stocks, they may have to pay transaction fees that eat into their returns.
-Even investors who purchase low-fee, no-load index funds have to pay fees that go to a manager who buys and sells the stocks in the fund.
-The costs in other funds and for trading through a brokerage account will be higher.
+Every time an investor buys or sells stocks, they may have to pay transaction fees, such as commissions, that eat into their returns.
+Even investors who purchase low-fee, no-load index mutual funds — which are essentially baskets of stocks — have to pay fees that cover the costs of running the fund.

-But trading crypto can also come with substantial costs.
+The difference between stocks and crypto here isn’t substantial, because crypto trading can also come with substantial costs.
 Crypto exchanges charge fees.
-And there are “gas fees,” the costs extracted by the network to verify the validity of a given exchange on the blockchain that underlies the currency.
+And there are “gas fees,” which are the costs extracted by a network for various transactions on the blockchain.
 Those fees vary widely from one form of crypto to another.